 The Delphi Art Partners Program is an "artist-in-residence" program which pairs professional working artists with middle-school-level classroom arts programs.
 The artists spend 30 hours in residence at the school and work with the classroom art teacher and the students to design and implement innovative art projects.
 The program is enhanced with two customized Museum gallery tours.

 Through Museum visits and hands-on classroom activities, the students use the visual arts to add an innovative artistic dimension to their school curriculum.
 The program includes an annual student exhibition and reception at the Philadelphia Museum of Art.
-This news article provides some detail about a school that participated in the Art Partners Program.

 The Delphi Art Futures Program is an artist-in-residence program that works with high school level students, many of whom are interested in pursuing a career in art or attending art school after graduation.
 The program provides an opportunity for the students to work closely with a practicing artist and learn about careers in art.
 The program is supplemented with two customized Museum gallery tours and includes an annual juried student exhibition and reception at the Museum.
 Prizes are awarded for the student art projects and each student is granted a one year pass to the Philadelphia Museum of Art.